blainegarrett/node-next-gae-demo/README.md

 This will deploy your build to a version of the `node-next-gae-demo` service (as defined in app.yaml) in your *<your_project_id>* project.
 Learn more about [services](https://cloud.google.com/appengine/docs/standard/python/microservices-on-app-engine) and [versions](https://cloud.google.com/appengine/docs/admin-api/deploying-apps) in GAE).

 `gcloud --project your_project_id app deploy app.yaml --version version_name`

 eg: `gcloud --project blaine-garrett app deploy app.yaml --version main`

 **Prerequisites**:
 * You must have a Google Cloud Account created.
 [Sign up here](https://cloud.google.com/).
 * You must have a project created.
 Replace *your_project_id* with the id of your project.
 * You must have the Google Cloud SDK command line tools installed.
 [Installation Instructions](https://cloud.google.com/sdk/)
-* !!You must have applied and been accepted to the Early Access Program.
-[Apply here](https://goo.gl/forms/wAYBySsK9sc074hk2).

 # Important Notes for GAE
 * Unlike other runtimes supported by App Engine, you cannot run your application locally via dev_appserver.py or equivalent.
 You must use the node runtime installed to your machine.